tainstr/misura.client/misura/client/doc/install.rst

 Installation
 ==================================

-This documents describe installation and quick start of |m4| software.
+This document describes the installation and quick start of |m4| software.

 ==============================
 Prerequisites